Level 5

 C5.3.5 Rebuilding The Base Movement

-C5.3.7 Rebuilding The Chronograph Mechanism - pt 2
+Rebuilding The Chronograph Mechanism - Part 1

 C5.4.0 The Valjoux 7750

+The next movement we shall demonstrate is the Valjoux or ETA 7750.
 This is a very popular movement that’s been around since the early 1970’s and is still being used by many watch manufacturers today.

 C5.4.1 How The Valjoux 7750 Operates

-Detailed tutorial on how the Valjoux 7750 components interact with each other.
+This lesson provides an invaluable insight into how the Valjoux 7750 components interact with each other.

-C5.4.2 Removing The Chronograph Components
+C5.4.2 Removing The Chronograph Components – Part 1

 We start to dismantle the Valjoux 7750 chronograph components.